kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

 ### Filtering the latest label per annotator

-When working on project with [consensus](https://docs.kili-technology.com/docs/consensus-overview) enabled, it can be useful to export the latest label made by each annotator:
+When working on a project with [consensus](https://docs.kili-technology.com/docs/consensus-overview) enabled, it can be useful to export the latest label made by each annotator:

 ```python